-To apply, eligible applicants must submit the following items to the Center for International and Comparative Law, University of Michigan Law School, 212 Hutchins Hall, Ann Arbor, MI 48109-1210, by Wednesday, January 8, 2014:
+To apply, eligible applicants must submit the following items to the Center for International and Comparative Law

-Please send your letter of application, resume, statement of language proficiency, and writing sample electronically to Barbara Glispin at email@example.com.
-Your faculty recommender may send his or her letter to Ms. Glispin by email.
-It is the applicant's responsibility to make sure that his or her application is complete by Wednesday, January 8, 2014.
+Friday, January 15, 2021.
 If you are a 3L or an LLM, you are strongly advised to have completed a seminar or independent research project, preferably on an international topic, and received a grade by the application deadline.
 A Law School selection committee will decide on the candidates to nominate to the Court.
-It is anticipated that the Court will make the final selection decision in April.
+It is anticipated that the Court will make the final selection decision from among the pool of nominees in April.

-The Court accepts no responsibility for the medical insurance of trainees or costs arising from accident or illness during a traineeship.
-The Court requires that each trainee has medical insurance that covers them during their stay in The Netherlands.
-Nor will the Court be liable in the event of compensation claims by third parties in respect to any loss or damage to their property, or death or personal injury, caused by the action or omission of trainees during their traineeship.
+The Court accepts no responsibility for the medical insurance of fellows or costs arising from accident or illness during a fellowship.
+The Court requires that each fellow has medical insurance that covers them during their stay in The Netherlands.
+Nor will the Court be liable in the event of compensation claims by third parties in respect to any loss or damage to their property, or death or personal injury, caused by the action or omission of fellows during their fellowship.

-It is also important to note that trainees will be expected to observe all applicable rules, regulations and directions of the Court.
-Trainees will be bound by the obligation towards the Court of loyalty, discretion and confidentiality, and will be required to make a declaration to that effect.
+It is also important to note that fellows will be expected to observe all applicable rules, regulations and directions of the Court.
+Fellows will be bound by the obligation towards the Court of loyalty, discretion and confidentiality, and will be required to make a declaration to that effect.

-Please direct questions about the program to Roopal Shah, Assistant Dean for International Affairs, at
+Please direct questions about the program to Theresa Kaiser-Jarvis, Assistant Dean for International Affairs, at